bhstark2/latency/report.md

 really understand end-user QoE, we need to look at working latency rather than idle latency.*

-When a longer duration test of latency is run at the same moment that the Internet connection is being utilized, this is a test of working latency.
+When a longer-duration test of latency is run at the same moment that the Internet connection is being utilized, this is a test of working latency.
 Working latency is therefore a better reflection of the real-world performance of an end user’s Internet connection.
 The